swiftlang/swiftly/README.md

 $ swiftly install 5.7-snapshot-2022-08-30
 ```

-If the date isn't specified, swiftly will look up and install the latest snapshot associated with the provided development branch:
+If the date isn't specified, Swiftly will look up and install the latest snapshot associated with the provided development branch:

 ```
 $ swiftly install 5.7-snapshot